 Long before Park City became a world class mountain resort and venue for the 2002 Olympic Winter Games, it was famous as a silver mining town, and boasts a lively and colorful past.
 Founded by prospectors in the late 1860's, Park City continued to mine silver until the early 1970's.
 The mining company, Park City Consolidated Mines, started the ski business in 1963, when they built the first lifts on what was then called Treasure Mountain.
 The Park City area now has three world class resorts: Park City Mountain Resort, Deer Valley Resort, and the Canyons Resort.

-It's the smiling staff who carry your skis from the car to the snow.
+At Deer Valley, it's the smiling staff who carry your skis from the car to the snow.
 It's bottomless powder turns in an expertly gladed aspen forest...even days after a storm.
 It's the limited number of daily lift tickets sold so that you spend your precious vacation time actually skiing.
 It's the complimentary overnight ski storage so that you never have to struggle home with cumbersome gear.
 It's grooming so fine you could practically roll a coin down the corduroy grooves.

 At Forage, they believe a great meal is more than just good food and wine, and a great restaurant does more than just satiate hunger.
 Instead, a great restaurant is one that takes you on a memorable journey.
 Some tastes may be familiar, but with each revisit, you are taken back to experiences you had forgotten and on to exciting places you have never been before.
 It leaves you with that desire to return over and over again to explore new pleasures and experiences that cannot be provided elsewhere.
 We take pride in hosting this kind of experience where no detail is left unattended because it brings joy to our staff and our guests.
 After all, the sole purpose of a great meal is to make one happy.